... old habits die hard ... begun c. 2003, last updated October 2024

 ~10 years - c.
 1977

 Oracle TT, db preamp, Ampzilla, Dahlquists.
 A slow learner, it began to penetrate my cranium that printed specs are essentially worthless and the paper better employed elsewhere.
 [Like counterfeiting, to support an audio habit!]
 Watts RMS, 0.000% distortion, .1Hz to 1MHz bandwidth, ±.01db ruler flat frequency response, massive damping factor specs are all so much twaddle.
 There is frequently very little correlation between the musicality of a device and how it is measured.
 "If it measures good and sounds bad, –– it is bad.
-If it sounds good and measures bad, –– you've measured the wrong thing." –– Daniel R. von Recklinghausen, HHScott
+If it sounds good and measures bad, –– you've measured the wrong thing." –– Daniel R. von Recklinghausen, Wikipedia

 ~10 years - c.
 1987